TY - JOUR

 EP - 29

-JO - Bulletin of the Geological Society of America
+JO - Geological Society of America Bulletin

-JF - Bulletin of the Geological Society of America
+JF - Geological Society of America Bulletin

 IS - 1